 As TexAmericas Center is comprised solely of land formerly operated as a military installation, companies which locate to the footprint become eligible for the Defense Economic Readjustment Zone Program.
 The program is designed to aid Texas communities, businesses, and workers impacted by the closure or realignment of military installations, by providing local and state regulatory and tax incentives to encourage businesses to locate or expand in these areas.
 TexAmericas Center property is eligible to be nominated, by ordinance or order, as a readjustment zone by Bowie County, Texas to the Texas Economic Development Bank.
 The application must include the details of proposed incentives and operations.
 A public hearing will need to be held before adopting the ordinance or order.
 Once designated as a readjustment zone, the maximum number of years the zone can exist is seven years.
-Designation as a readjustment zone also constitutes designation of the area as a readjustment zone is eligible for:
+Designation as a readjustment zone also constitutes designation of the area as a reinvestment zone for tax abatement or tax increment financing purposes.
+Property in a readjustment zone is eligible for: